idfive/Developer-Documentation/docs/back-end/drupal/drupal-environment.md

 ## Servers and environments

-In general, we commonly work on the following Paas (Platform as a service)/Servers for drupal:
+In general, we commonly work on the following PaaS (Platform as a Service)/Servers for drupal:

 - Acquia
 - Pantheon
-- Client controlled server
+- Platform.sh

+We also commonly work with IT departments, for deployment of sites to organizational controlled servers.

-### Acquia/Pantheon
+### Acquia/Pantheon/Platform.sh

-Since Acquia and Pantheon are both optimized to run drupal sites, we rely on the following built in to these platforms:
+Since Acquia, Pantheon and Platform.sh are both optimized to run drupal sites, we rely on the following built in to these platforms:

 - DEV/STG/PROD environments.
 DB/files can also be easily moved between environments, to allow for a 100% accurate testing environment for features/builds.
 - Automated DB backups.
 All paid plans include database backups once a day, and can be manually done on command.